Top 100 Content Marketing Question: How to do content marketing with a very small team?

 - Print Magazines.

 In fact, as the Content Marketing Institute (CMI) found in its study, B2B marketers deployed an average of 13 tactics in 2015.
-Twelve tactics sounds like the Goliath approach to content marketing.
+Twelve tactics sound like the Goliath approach to content marketing.

 Going too wide too early leads to people tripping all over themselves and learning lessons the hard way.
 That’s why companies are wising up: CMI’s latest study found that B2B marketers had reduced the number of tactics by a third in just one year, from 12 to 8.